 We took our time and put both Powder and Fowler down and within moments, they were on the birds – but the birds had really covered some ground in these few minutes.
 As you might expect, Team Double Dutch worked them perfectly and I was able to pull two Sharpies from the first covey rise.
 One for each dog.
 How about that?

-What follows here was a series of poor decisions on our part.
+That follows here was a series of poor decisions on our part.
 We had assumed Ila was ready to hunt in a brace, and that running her with Tule, our other Higgins dog, would be fine… yeah, about that.
 They weren’t ready to be run together and the experience was an unmitigated disaster.
 Each dog caused the other to make an error, and those errors only created more energy management problems, and errors.
 It was like a hurricane made of fire.
 Ila was running around like a total lunatic, chasing every bird, and not heeding any input from either of us – so far from her norm.
-The disaster culminated in her putting up a large covey of Sage Grouse and promptly ran them off the block of BLM.
+The disaster culminated in her putting up a large covey of Sage Grouse, and promptly running them off the block of BLM.
 Finally, she regained control of herself and was returned to the truck.
 It was a quiet, tense, eternally long walk.
 At least for me that is.

 We took Tule back out and as we did a new covey of Sharptail came over from the block management property to the BLM and landed about one hundred and fifty yards in front of us.
 Can you believe this?
 Tule had also regained her self-control during the intermission, so she was allowed to hunt these birds.
 She over pressured her first contact and they flushed.
 She remained steady.
 We caught up to her and set her out again.
 This time much more careful, but more or less the same result, too much pressure.
 The birds were spread out now, so it was all about remaining calm and allowing her to work.
 Then, bam.
 We had a point.
 The birds were running, so Tule carefully began tracking the bird(s).
 Point.
 Stalk.
 Point.
 And so on.
 She was being very careful now and then it happened.
 We had The Point.
 She had one dead to rights.
 I moved into position and released her to flush.
 She did so and I did my job for her and took the bird.
 Once it was down, Tule was released for the retrieve.
 Tule did a great job working the rest of the birds, and just like that we had a limit of Sharptail in a matter of no time.

 Now to let us fast forward to Ila’s redemption.
 We had explored nearly the full expanse of Greater Middle of Nowhere, Montana.
 Some places more productive than others and some much less so, but that’s hunting for you and to be expected when you don’t have any honey holes mapped out.
 Ila and I came to a nice-looking piece of block management filled with a lush carpet of prairie grasses.
 Two of its edges were bordered by cut wheat fields – promising.
 Just as I was finishing up my sign-in card a local pulled in.
 Geez, I thought to myself, “It’s not that big, you saw from a mile away I was here…really”?
 He seemed just as off put by being beaten to the spot, yet he went and signed in.
 He opened the conversation sheepishly asking how I had intended to hunt the property.
 I basically stated I was planning to try to keep my pup into the wind as much as I could by doing a rather large counterclockwise loop in the large rectangle set before us.
 He offered to go to the far end and hunt the fence bordering one of the cut fields.
 I said, “sure”.
-In hindsight I’m positive it came out quiet curtly, much more so than intended, but in the moment, I thought I had done a good job of sounding out a compromise.
+In hindsight I’m positive it came out quite curtly, much more so than intended, but in the moment, I thought I had done a good job of sounding out a compromise.
 Ila and I set out, and he drove off.

 I have been blessed with some really nice hunting dogs.
 However, no matter how good your dog is you have to get through their puppy and juvenile phases.
 Ila is cresting her juvenile phase and so is subject to some young Drentisms.
 Said quirks can be outright comical most times, but in the same breath can be so frustrating when the timing isn’t optimal.
 All my Drents have enjoyed pointing field mice and working up a few meadow larks as a pup, some more so than others.
 Then there is Ila.
 She has taken the art of hunting mice and larks to a rather elevated level, really, I should just call it what it is – fine art.
 Few have seen such exquisite work from any dog!
 I have a friend who regularly produces National Field Trail Champion German Shorthairs – Terry, who has seen countless dogs work in the field would have his spine shiver to see her work (on field mice).